Skip to Content

 What Does Real Amber Look Like?

 Real amber occurs in yellow to red and brown colors.
-It can be both opaque to common translucent and even to transparent water and is suitable for faceting.
+It can be opaque to common translucent and even to transparent water and is suitable for faceting.
 Real amber has a resinous luster and usually has many different inclusions.
-Inclusions can be ordinary gas bubbles and the most intriguing – insects.
+Inclusions can be ordinary gas bubbles and, the most intriguing – insects.

 Rarely, strong fluorescence can give amber a bluish or greenish appearance, which increases its value even more.
 Blue amber of gem quality is reported from the Dominican Republic.